 pip3 install -e . ./configure.py -r bird | tee /etc/bird/bird.conf

-The script configured BIRD to establish BGP neighbors with the two Equinix Metal router instances.
+The script configures BIRD to establish BGP neighbors with the two Equinix Metal router instances.
 However, BIRD needs to be configured to also establish a BGP neighbor with the BIG-IP as well.
 The neighbor IP address for the BIG-IP is the external VLAN self-ip address.

 Modify the BIRD configuration file and add a static route to the BIG-IP external VLAN self-ip address and add the BIG-IP as a BGP neighbor